bopopescu/fuzzybritches/README.md

 If you have issues, please post them here.
 All items are still being developed and should only be used for testing purposes.

-Please do NOT post, host or link too Youtube, social media or any other web sites without gaining approval first.

 To Install:
 1. Download the repository. <a href="https://github.com/ThePapaw/fuzzybritches/blob/master/_zips/repository.fuzzybritches/repository.fuzzybritches-1.0.10.zip?raw=true">CLICK HERE</a>